What Do Your Cholesterol Levels Say About Your Health?

 Research shows that cholesterol levels increase as you age.
 Women’s LDL levels tend to go up after menopause.
 Additionally, high cholesterol may run in the family and certain races – such as African Americans – tend to have higher LDL and HDL levels.

 According to Traditional Chinese Medicine (TCM), high cholesterol is due to the dysfunction of organs.
-This could result from factors such
+This could result from factors such as an unhealthy lifestyle, stress, and an inappropriate diet.

 How To Keep Your Cholesterol Levels In Check